erdemsalihoglu/getir/README.md

 }
 ```

 If an error happens, the code parameter will be an integer other than 0.
+The very same code parameter is being used as http response code.
 Please see a sample response as follows:

 ```json
 {